mtrocadomoreira/ozzy/docs/docs/reference/data-objects/index.md

 * `ozzy.accessors.OzzyDataset`
 * `ozzy.accessors.OzzyDataArray`

-Strictly speaking, the path to each of those methods should be `ozzy.accessors.OzzyDataset.<method>`, for example.
+Strictly speaking, the path to each method should be `ozzy.accessors.OzzyDataset.<method>`, for example.
 However, this documentation page presents the methods as if they were under `xarray.Dataset.ozzy.<method>`, which is effectively how the user can access them.

 ???+ note "Note for developers"